Will AI Be the End of Employees and Workers?

 Past Healthcare Prediction

-While in college almost two decades ago, I researched and made predictions about the Millennial generation, as well as some of what we'd see with the next generation - iGenZ.
+While in college over a decade ago, I researched and made predictions about the Millennial generation, as well as some of what we'd see with the next generation - iGenZ.
 These predictions have all come to pass.
 One prediction I made cautioned of significant consequences related to the healthcare field:

 The United States almost graduates more lawyers than doctors.
 It also discourages young men from entering college, who tend to study science.
 Add a retiring generation that will need more healthcare to this mixture and you can see that we will be facing in the future: A major shortage of healthcare workers while we have a massive need for healthcare along with increased bureaucracy around healthcare.